rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 ### 2. More data
 We should ideally aim to obtain data around supply.
 This is possibly a key determinant of gold prices.
 We can likely identify supply of key exporting nations, and use that as a proxy of global supply.

-### 3. Saving historical forecasts
+### 3. Saving historical data
-At present, we overwrite our forecasts at each run.
-Ideally, we should saving our forecasts to a database, indexed by date of model run.
-We should also ideally store our raw data in a database for future use, instead of always running the query from 2011.
+We should ideally store our raw data in a database for future use, instead of always running the query from 2011.
+At present, regenerating the entire dataset means we do not have to worry about deltas in our data, hence why we go with this approach.

 ### 4. Investigate t=2000
 As noted [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/wiki/3.-Exploratory-data-analysis), we see a shift in our relationsips at t=2000.
 We did not dive deeper into what happened here.
 However, looking into this may give us an insight into whether there has been a fundamental change in the relationships between our variables.